 Ski Binding Weight

 The weight of a binding is typically not a serious consideration for resort skiers.
-Most bindings with a 12 or higher DIN rating come in around 5 pounds for the set, thanks to a sturdy spring in the heel, long-lasting plastic and metal, and advanced safety systems that reduce the risk of pre-release and injury.
+Most bindings with a DIN rating of 12 or higher come in around 5 pounds for the set (about 2200g), thanks to a sturdy spring in the heel, long-lasting plastic and metal, and advanced safety systems that reduce the risk of pre-release and injury.
 Bindings with lower DINs are often lighter given their less tech-heavy designs.
-A heavy setup can be a pain to haul around from the car to the lodge or when hiking into the sidecountry, but it’s widely accepted that the tradeoff in performance and durability is worth it.
-On the other hand, weight is a far more important consideration for backcountry skiers, which is why we see bindings like the Salomon S/Lab Shift MN clocking in a bit lower (3 lb.
-14.4 oz.).
+A heavy setup can be a pain to haul around from the car to the lodge or when hiking into the sidecountry, but it’s widely accepted that the advantages in performance and durability are worth it.
+On the other hand, weight is a far more important consideration for backcountry skiers, which is why we see bindings like the Salomon S/Lab Shift2 MN clocking in a bit lower (1840g or 4 lb.
+0.1 oz. per pair).

 Carrying skis in resort (binding weight)